BDC Hamburger Icon

 Proximity safety

 People who work on construction sites or around heavy machinery face a significant risk of accidents.
 Smart helmets can offer forward- and rear-facing depth-sensing cameras.
-If the helmets sense dangerously close proximity to a nearby object, they send out an audible and/or visual alarm.
+If the helmets sense dangerously close proximity to an object, they send an audible and/or visual alarm.

 Data overlay